vuejs/docs/src/api/application.md

 ## app.config.errorHandler

-Assign a global handler for uncaught errors from the following sources:
+Assign a global handler for uncaught errors propagating from within the application.

-- Component renders
-- Event handlers
-- Lifecycle hooks
-- `setup()` function
-- Watchers
-- Custom directive hooks
-- Transition hooks

-The error handler receives three arguments: the error, the component instance that triggered the error, and an information string specifying the error source type.

 - **Type**